HOW I BECAME (silent)

 I wonder if Princess Leia felt like this, alone in that locked room, holding out no matter her doom.

 But Leia is pretty and all the boys want to kiss her.
 They don’t call her mean names and sick their dogs on her and dangle Halloween spiders in her face from the top of the stairs.
+They don't throw real spiders on her just to make her cry.
 They fight to free her from the evil Lord Vader.

 I know in my heart that none of those boys in there will ever fight for me.
 I wish I could fight back.
 I want to be Jana of the Jungle or Wonder Woman.
 I want to be a Charlie’s Angel, but they’re all tall and strong and they have weapons and magic jewelry and tigers.
 They’re all pretty, too.